Purpose of the document

 The operations affect the status of the transaction.
-The following diagram shows all the possible states of the life of a Visa or MasterCard transaction.
-This diagram is the most complete; however, depending on the means of payment, the life cycle can be much simpler.
+The following diagram shows all the possible statuses of a Visa or MasterCard transaction life.
+This diagram is the most comprehensive one; however, depending on the means of payment, the life cycle can be much simpler.

 |CAPTURED||The transaction has been captured by the acquirer.|